-The influx of people to urban area to enhance positive survival and self fulfillment, have 5 definite consequences at the places of destination.
-The paper posits that urbanization and 6 7 unemployment could be understood from the perspectives of its consequences in Ikare Akoko, Ondo State, Nigeria.
+The influx of people to urban area to enhance positive survival and self fulfillment, have definite consequences at the places of destination.
+The paper posits that urbanization and unemployment could be understood from the perspectives of its consequences in Ikare Akoko, Ondo State, Nigeria.
 This study adopts both primary and secondary sources of data.
-8 9 The first stage in the collection of primary data involves the reconnaissance survey of the 10 study area.
-Fifteen questionnaires were randomly administered in each of the identified fifteen quarters, making a total of 225 questionnaires; but on the whole 217 questionnaires 11 were retrieved for the analysis.
-The paper reveals that urbanization is high, while the major 12 13 causes of unemployment is urbanization.
-The research has found out that the effect of 14 urbanization on employment accessibility, infrastructural facilities as well as on housing is 15 negative, while the effect of urbanization on crime rate is high.
-The paper also reveals that 16 urbanization and unemployment phenomena have impacted negatively on the standard of 17 living, while government efforts in curbing high urbanization as well as alleviating unemployment problems is inadequate.
-The paper however, recommended that government 18 19 should sensitize the masses about family planning which will enhance birth control.
-Also, 20 government should provide more employment as well as improving the infrastructural 21 facilities in the study area.
+The first stage in the collection of primary data involves the reconnaissance survey of the study area.
+Fifteen questionnaires were randomly administered in each of the identified fifteen quarters, making a total of 225 questionnaires; but on the whole 217 questionnaires were retrieved for the analysis.
+The paper reveals that urbanization is high, while the major causes of unemployment are urbanization, other indices of urbanization includes; infrastructural facilities, trade and commerce, political reasons as well as high birth rate.
+The study also reveals causes of unemployment such as socio-cultural factors, low technology, weather conditions as well as government policies The research has found out that the effect of urbanization on employment accessibility, infrastructural facilities as well as on housing is negative, while the effect of urbanization on crime rate is high.
+The paper also reveals that urbanization and unemployment phenomena have impacted negatively on the standard of living, while government efforts in curbing high urbanization as well as alleviating unemployment problems is inadequate.
+The paper however, recommended that government should sensitize the masses about family planning which will enhance birth control.
+Also, government should provide more employment as well as improving the infrastructural facilities in the study area.

-22 Key Words: Urbanization, Unemployment, Consequences, Ikare-Akoko.
+Key Words: Urbanization, Unemployment, Consequences, Ikare-Akoko.

-24 INTRODUCTION
+INTRODUCTION